 Solid Waste Indicators (what we measure)

-Waste is generated as part of everyday living when people throw things away that they no longer require.
+Waste is generated as part of everyday living when people dispose of things they no longer require.
 Matamata-Piako is responsible for promoting effective and efficient waste management and waste reduction practices within the district.
-Refuse collection services are provided to approximately 8,500 households and 800 commercial properties throughout the district.
+Refuse collection services are provided to approximately 8,600 households and 700 commercial properties throughout the district.

 Within Matamata-Piako, Council has three refuse transfer stations, located at Waihou, Morrinsville and Matamata.
 Each is adjacent to closed, former landfills, which are managed to reduce unfavourable effects on the environment.
 Waste from the transfer stations is transported out of the district to a privately owned landfill at Tirohia, south of Paeroa.